codebar/tutorials/version-control/command-line/tutorial.md

 $ git commit -m 'this is my first command-line commit!'
 ```

 > `.` will add **all** the files in the current directory and subdirectories.
 You should only use it when initialising your repository.
-The rest of the time you should specify the individual file names to be added.
+The rest of the time it's recommended that you specify the individual file names to be added.

 ### Check the Git commit history
-It's easy to check a list of commits in a repository by using the `log` command.
+To check a list of commits in a repository use the `log` command.

 ```bash
 $ git log